sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 Since U>= URM, but U =< 1, neither feaseability nor overloading can be guaranteed.
 We should apply more tests to verify the system.

+### Is it possible to achieve 100% utilization with RM?

+Yes, for harmonic cases and slack stealers (jobs designed to run in spare slots).

 LST: Least Slack Time Scheduling:
 ==================================

-this scheduling strategy prioritizes the job with the least slack time.
+This scheduling strategy prioritizes the job with the least slack time.
 As a dynamic scheduling algorithm, this priority is evaluated at each tick.

 the remaining slack time is calculated as: